 - ⅛ teaspoon cloves

 - Make the marinating sauce: into a blender pour the beef broth and add the garlic, rehydrated chiles, chipotles in adobo, vinegar, lime juice, and spices.
+Blend until smooth.
+If you need to add more broth, do it a tablespoon at a time.

 - After shredding the beef, return it to the crockpot and mix it with the remaining marinade and rendered juices.
 The meat should be moist but not have excess liquid.